aquatix/kontent-api/README.md

 filter on ContentObject to serve as category overview, for example (by filtering on certain tag, part of title, content type, etc)

 - filter: Filter
+- parent: ContentGroup (None of top, otherwise its parent in a tree of groups)

 ### ContentObject